Wealth Architect · · 19 min read

 Framework for Evaluating Jurisdictions

 Effective rate vs. headline rate.
 Every country advertises a headline rate, but what founders actually pay is often different.
-The UK's headline capital gains rate is 24%, but Business Asset Disposal Relief can reduce that to 14% on the first £1 million of qualifying gains.
-The US federal rate is 20%, but state taxes can push California founders above 33%—or QSBS exclusions can reduce the federal portion to zero on up to $15 million.
+The UK's headline capital gains rate is 24%, but Business Asset Disposal Relief can reduce that to 14% on the first £1 million of qualifying gains (rising to 18% from 6 April 2026).
+The US federal rate is 20%, but state taxes can push California founders above 33%, or QSBS exclusions can reduce the federal portion to zero on up to $15 million.
 Always calculate the effective rate for the specific situation.

 Stability and predictability.
 Tax systems change, but some change more than others.
 The UK reduced the BADR lifetime limit from £10 million to £1 million in March 2020, then raised CGT rates in the 2024 Autumn Budget.
 Meanwhile, Singapore's territorial system has remained largely consistent for decades.
 When planning a multi-year transition or exit, predictability matters.
 A 15% rate that stays constant is often better than a 10% rate that could rise to 20% by the time of sale.

 Enforcement culture.
 This is harder to quantify, but real.
 Some tax authorities are aggressive in challenging arrangements; others take a more pragmatic approach.
-The UK's HMRC has become significantly more focused on challenging tax residency claims in recent years.
+HMRC has become significantly more focused on challenging tax residency claims in recent years.
 The IRS has essentially unlimited reach and resources when it pursues cases.
-Understanding how a tax authority actually behaves—not just what the rules say on paper—matters.
+Understanding how a tax authority actually behaves, not just what the rules say on paper, matters.

 Professional infrastructure.
 Advisors who understand both the current and target jurisdictions are essential.
 For common corridors (UK-US, UK-Singapore, UK-UAE), this is straightforward.
 For unusual combinations, finding competent cross-border advice can be expensive and time-consuming.
 Factor this into planning.